 Should you even care?
 It’s just a chair, right?
 Sure, some gamers take their choice of gaming throne a little more seriously than others.
 But the fact of the matter is us gamers put in some long hours in our chairs.
-It makes sense to find something comfortable.
+It makes sense to find something comfortable and supportive.
 Beyond that, finding the best PC gaming chair for you mostly comes down to personal preference.
 If you’re looking to complete a gaming desk setup with a sturdy new computer chair, read on.
 Below, you’ll find our curated list of the best chairs for PC gaming followed by our buyer’s guide.

 Shopping for a gaming chair for console gaming in-front of the TV?
 Some console gamers prefer using a PC gaming chair, though they aren’t for everyone.

-- 1 Comparison Table: An Overview of the Best PC Gaming Chairs
+- 1 Zoom Out: Comparison Tables of the 25 Best PC Gaming Chairs

 - 3 Gaming Chair Guide Part I: 7 Popular Types of Gaming Chairs

 - 4 Gaming Chair Guide Part II: General Thoughts on the Right PC Gaming Chair for Gamers

 - 5 Gaming Chair Guide Part III: 3 Most Important Computer Gaming Chair Features

-- 6 Casters Matter: Types of Casters & Caster Replacement
+- 6 Gaming Chair Guide Part IV: Types of Casters & Caster Replacement

 - 7 High Ground Perspective: Sitting Disease and Other Trunk & Back Pain Concerns